 We all know the 5 senses: touch, sight, hearing, smell, and taste.
 Did you know there are 3 more?
 Vestibular, Proprioception, and Interoception.

 These sound like challenging concepts, but actually, you feel them every day!
 Vestibular is balance and movement.
 Think of the feeling you get when you spin in a circle.
-Proprioception is awareness of where your body is in space, wave your hands around in the air or give yourself a big bear hug squeeze.
-And Interoception is your feelings inside your body, like hunger, thirst, or having to use the restroom!
+Proprioception is awareness of where your body is in space, wave your hands around in the air, or give yourself a big bear hug squeeze.
+Interoception is your feelings inside your body, like hunger, thirst, or having to use the restroom!

 October is Sensory Awareness Month, and 1 in 6 children struggles daily with sensory processing challenges.
 You probably know one or two!
 Maybe that is even you?
 Sensory processing refers to the mechanisms of how we feel.
 It is how we use what we sense to make sense of the world around us through our 8 senses.

-Picture books are a great way to introduce concepts to kids and adults alike, to make them feel seen, and create empathy for those with different lived experiences!
+Picture books are a great way to introduce concepts to kids and adults alike, to make them feel seen, and to create empathy for those with different lived experiences!

-I’ve pulled together some great books for your to check out for sensory awareness month!
+I’ve pulled together some great books for you to check out for sensory awareness month!
 Many neurodivergent and autistic people experience sensory differences, and you will see their experiences reflected in my book list!

 10 Books about Sensory Differences for Sensory Awareness Month